 What is DKA?

 Diabetic ketoacidosis (DKA) is a complication from diabetes that can be serious and life-threatening.
-DKA is often a common factor when first diagnosed with Type 1 diabetes, but also can occur during management of the disease.
+DKA is often a common factor when first diagnosed with type 1 diabetes, but it can also occur during management of the disease.
 When the body is not receiving enough insulin to break down glucose, it forces the body to start breaking down fat as fuel.
 Ketones are then released into the body.

 Causes can include: